zachchan105/mewcspace/frontend/README.md

 ## Quick Setup for Frontend Development

-If you want to quickly improve the UI, fix typos, or make other updates that don't require any backend changes, you don't need to set up an entire backend—you can simply run the Litepool frontend locally and proxy to the explorer.mewccrypto.com backend.
+If you want to quickly improve the UI, fix typos, or make other updates that don't require any backend changes, you don't need to set up an entire backend—you can simply run the Meowcoin Space frontend locally and proxy to the explorer.mewccrypto.com backend.

-### 1. Clone Litepool Repository
+### 1. Clone Meowcoin Space Repository

-Get the latest Litepool code:
+Get the latest Meowcoin Space code:

 ```
 git clone https://github.com/Meowcoin-Foundation/mewcspace
-cd litepool
+cd Meowcoin Space
 ```

 ### 2. Specify Website